-It depends: For a pre-listing inspection, you can decide how thorough you want your pre-listing inspection to be.
+It depends: For a pre-listing inspection, you can decide how thorough you want your inspector to be.
 If you have one main concern, such as a crack in the foundation, you can limit things to just that area.
-Or, you might opt for a comprehensive job similar to a standard home inspection your buyer will likely commission.
+Or, you might opt for a comprehensive job similar to the standard home inspection your buyer will likely commission.

 Other areas a pre-listing inspection could cover include: